The executive/legal team oversees all aspects of MHP.

 She received her bachelor' degree from Boston College and a master's in business administration with a concentration in finance from New York University’s Stern School of Business.
 She is involved in Boston College’s Alumni-Student career mentoring program.

 Senior Advisor/Senior Portfolio Mgr.

 Email | 857-317-8560

 Geoff MacAdie has more than 25 years of experience in real estate and affordable housing.
-He joined MHP's staff in 1998 and was named Director of Portfolio Management in 2004.
+He joined MHP's staff in 1998 and was Director of Portfolio Management from 2004 to 2018.
 He had previously managed a large affordable housing portfolio in Maine for the Insignia Residential Group and worked as an asset manager for residential properties at Fleet/Recoll.
 He has also managed his own real estate management consulting firm.
 He has an MS in Urban Affairs/City Planning from Boston University and a bachelor's degree in urban affairs from the University of Connecticut.

 Senior Portfolio Manager

 As a senior portfolio manager, Scott Goldstone manages a portfolio of MHP permanent loans that encompass a variety of MHP loan programs and capital sources, including bank funds, Fannie Mae and Federal Housing Administration (FHA) loans.
 He also manages insurance compliance throughout MHP's portfolio, which totals over 275 loans for multifamily developments.